 Two Federal agencies involved in the investigation linked to Texas Rep. Cuellar

-LAREDO, Tex.
+LAREDO, TX.
 (KGNS) -More than one agency is confirmed to be involved in an investigation linked to Texas Representative Henry Cuellar.

 On Wednesday, FBI agents were at the Congressman’s home and a campaign office conducting “court-authorized” law enforcement activities.